iits-consulting/otc-auth/README.md

 ```

 You could also pass the `--days-valid` argument to set the period of days the configuration will be valid for, with the
 default being 7 days.
-The `-j` or `--jumphost` argument could also be used to override the *server* attribute in the config generated.
+The `-s` or `--server` argument could also be used to override the *server* attribute in the
+config generated.

 ## Manage Access Key and Secret Key Pair